davidmn/davidmn.org/content/posts/music/albums-of-2023.md

 I couldn't make it to The Chats unfortunately, their [setlist](https://www.setlist.fm/setlist/the-chats/2023/o2-institute-birmingham-england-6bb91ece.html) looked fantastic.

 The end of the year has seen me go big on prog.
 Listening to a lot of Dream Theater, Haken, TOOL, The Pineapple Thief, and Opeth.
 On the subject of Opeth in the last week I've become addicted to their 2017 [live recording from Red Rocks](https://www.youtube.com/watch?v=b3MS-2e33bk).
 I'm in the mood for long songs and full album listens.
-I